DeNepo/encapsulation/README.md

 ## Class Recordings

-Screen recordings of class.
 Coaches, when sending your PR's with links please ...

-- Add a link to your video in the correct module's section
 - Indicate which class you were teaching
 - Which week it was
 - Give your name